Things you might not know about being a GP…

 Doctors are often encouraged to take care of themselves, whether that’s taking days off to relax and get a massage or joining clubs to give them something to keep their mind off their work.
 Time out helps increase performance, resulting in more accurate decision making and strengthening your skills.

 It’s worth considering indemnity as a defense against any accidents or claims of negligence.
-Look into MDO for advice and options for yourself or your practice.
 GPs can face challenges, so it’s encouraged that you look into indemnity to avoid being caught in financial strain.
 There are multiple options with indemnity, and you can get it through either your GP, or as an individual.

 Go easy on yourself…